EmAchieng/struct-to-json/slides.md

 ## Example: Struct to JSON Conversion

-Here’s how you convert a Go struct to JSON using `json.Marshal`:
+Converting a Go struct to JSON using `json.Marshal`:

 ```go
 import "encoding/json"